 Halloween is just around the corner and I’d be remiss if I didn’t remind you of my Halloween Soundscape album.
 (My artist name: Gymshoes.)
 It’s dark ambient music, suitable background for setting a spooky atmosphere for trick or treaters, a Halloween story reading, or a party (if you want something eerie).
 It’s a very soundtrack-y album: most of the tracks are inspired by a story (Dracula, Wolfman, Frankenstein, War of The Worlds etc).
 You can read the liner notes on my Gymshoes music site which gives a bit of background on the project as well as individual tracks.
 You can stream the album in the sidebar both here and on my Gymshoes site.

 If you like Halloween Soundscape, I’d appreciate you passing a link to the album along to your friends and writing a review in your favorite online music store.
-It’s available from iTunes, Amazon mp3, Napster, Rhapsody and mySpace Music.
+It’s available from iTunes, Amazon mp3, and other online stores.
 You can click right through, straight to the album.
-Enjoy!
+Enjoy! 😀